Add User Message After Logging out in Symfony

 Synopsis

 Here's the dilemma - you want to programmatically log a user out in your Symfony application.
 After the user has been logged out and redirected, you want to display a custom message.
-The problem with this situation is, that after logging a user out, all of his session data is deleted.
-Therefore it makes it impossible to extract and display session relevant messages.
+The problem with this situation is, that after logging a user out, all of the session data is deleted.
+Therefore, it makes it impossible to extract and display session relevant messages.
 In this article we will discuss how to implement a solution to this problem.

 LogoutSuccessHandler